bergerbd/bergerbd.github.io/_pages/theses.markdown

 ---

 ## 2025
+_Maurice Burfeindt_. **Model-based Implementation of different machine-learning algorithms and their application**. _Bachelor Thesis_, University of Bremen, 2025.

 _Maximilian Piesbergen_. **Unified Representation of Individuals in Population-Based Optimisation Algorithms**. _Bachelor Thesis_, University of Bremen, 2025.

 _Lauren Paul_. **Similarity and explainability of tree-like game policies**.  _Bachelor Thesis_, University of Bremen, 2025.